xamarin/xamarin-forms-samples/TodoLocalized/SharedProject/README.md

 * The default namespace in each platform project was changed:

-   - before: Todo.iOS, Todo.Android, Todo.WinPhone
+   - before: Todo.iOS, Todo.Android, Todo.UWP
    - after: TodoLocalized (all the same)

    normalizing the namespaces to a single value helps with the resource loading.